Jump directly to main navigation Jump directly to content Jump to sub navigation

 Scientific observations at Schauinsland took place until the 1980s.
 Since then, research has concentrated on the Tenerife observatory while the Schauinsland observatory has been used intensively for student training in physics in cooperation with the University of Freiburg and for public outreach.

-The day of open doors (Türöffnertag - Maustag)
+Open-hous day (Türöffnertag - Maustag)

 Each year, on 3 October, the Sendung mit der Maus has its door-opening day.
 We also open the doors to you at the solar observatory on the Schauinsland mountain near Freiburg.